codalogic/rich-exceptions/README.md

 ```

 As can be seen in the above example, trying to `get()` a non-existant
-parameter will return an empty string.
+parameter returns an empty string.

 Warnings
 ========